Alex Pennace

 876129731012 5236 9DDF 99CD EDF3 680C A14E 82A8 8761 2973

-The person whom PGP key 13D61A99 belongs to identifies himself only by the psudonym "Vagrant Cascadian."
+The person whom PGP keys 13D61A99 and E3BF6C78 belong to identifies himself only by the psudonym "Vagrant Cascadian."
 Several persons have signed his or her key, but it is clear that none have checked this person's identity.

 I first came across Cascadian on 2007-04-17, while going through messages on a Debian mailing list.

 Anyone who has signed Cascadian's PGP key is not trustworthy.
 A few such people are already within my web of trust horizon because other trustworthy people signed their keys.
-Those individuals (using keys 1CF2D62A, 8F068012, AC583520, and 64C90CEF) have been marked as "never trust" in my GnuPG ownertrust file.
+Those individuals (using keys 1CF2D62A, 8F068012, AC583520, 64C90CEF, and 797EBFAB) have been marked as "never trust" in my GnuPG ownertrust file.